menandmice/micetro_docs/guides/user-manual/admin_system_settings.rst

   The selection made here determines what happens when a user creates a subrange of a range in a folder.
 Click the desired action.

 DHCP Scope Deletion.
-  If a scope is removed directly from a DHCP server (instead of using the Men&Mice Suite), you can select whether to convert it to an IP Address range or remove it completely.
+  If a scope is removed directly from a DHCP server (instead of using Micetro), you can select whether to convert it to an IP Address range or remove it completely.

 Name conflicts between ranges and scopes.
   The selection made her determines what happens if the name of an MS DHCP scope does not match the name of an existing IP Address range.